 St. Mark's Hospital provides pastoral care services for the spiritual and emotional needs of patients and their families.
 We understand how important this support means to individuals and loved ones when facing the news of a difficult diagnosis, or in dealing with the unknown or anticipation of death, grief and loss.

-Contact A Hospital Chaplain By Dialing 0 on a hospital phone
+Contact a Hospital Chaplain by dialing 00 on a hospital phone

 Sometimes our chaplains serve as facilitators of communication among patients, family members and our hospital medical staff and physicians.
 Chaplains are available for listening, assisting in tough decision-making, simply being present in a strange place, facilitating grief, providing a prayer, sacraments, devotional materials, contacting local clergy and family, helping with ethical consultation, assisting in completing advance directives (living wills) and intervening on the patient's behalf.

 The chaplain makes daily rounds and is available 24 hours a day to patients and staff.
 Although they are not a “conventional” member of the healthcare team or of the patient's family, chaplains can objectively provide crisis intervention counseling and support.